d0t1q/site_generator/README.md

 * Added output to state what script is currently doing
 * Added pil method to convert image to 'RGB' - will hopefuly remove any unneeded alpha data.
 * Added TQDM progress bar output
-* removed glob library as its not in use
+* Removed glob library as its not in use
+* Fixed the Ignore method as it wasn't properly implimented